kataras/build-a-better-web-together/README.md

 Go is a great technology stack for building scalable, web-based, back-end systems for web applications.

-When you think about building web applications and web APIs, or simply building HTTP servers in Go, your mind goes to the standard net/http package?
+When you think about building web applications and web APIs, or simply building HTTP servers in Go, your mind goes to the standard net/http package(?_
 Then you have to deal with some common situations like the dynamic routing (a.k.a parameterized), security and authentication, real-time communication and many others that standard package doesn't provides.

 Obviously the net/http package is not enough to build well-designed back-end systems for web.
 When you realize that then other thoughs comes to your mind: